nishantnayar/prefect-trading/docs/development.md

    - Saves model performance metrics to database
    - Updates model rankings and trends

-4. **Symbol Maintenance**
+4. **Symbol Maintenance** (Commented Out)
-   - Checks for delisted symbols
+   - Checks for delisted symbols (can be run separately)
-   - Updates symbol status in database
+   - Updates symbol status in database (can be run separately)
-   - Ensures data quality and completeness
+   - Ensures data quality and completeness (can be run separately)

-5. **Additional Data Loading**
+5. **Additional Data Loading** (Commented Out)
-   - Loads Yahoo Finance company information
+   - Loads Yahoo Finance company information (can be run separately)
-   - Fetches news articles and sentiment data
+   - Fetches news articles and sentiment data (can be run separately)
-   - Prepares comprehensive market data
+   - Prepares comprehensive market data (can be run separately)

 #### Configuration